History of the Baltimore Ravens: 2024

 The Ravens started 0–2 for the first time since 2015, but went 12–3 the rest of the way to finish the season 12–5.
 With Lamar Jackson's five touchdown performance in the Ravens win in Week 7, the Ravens became the first team in NFL history with players winning Offensive Player of the Week in four consecutive weeks (Derrick Henry won the honor in week 4 and 6 while Lamar Jackson won the honor for week 5 and 7).
 Following a Week 16 victory against the AFC North rival Pittsburgh Steelers, the Ravens clinched a playoff spot for the third consecutive season and their sixth in seven years.
 In Week 18, they won the AFC North title for the second year in a row with a 35–10 blowout win over the Cleveland Browns.

 The Ravens defeated the Pittsburgh Steelers 28–14 in the Wild Card round.
 However, in heartbreaking fashion, the Ravens lost to the Buffalo Bills 27–25, ending their hopes of a Super Bowl appearance.

+2025

+The Ravens started their season 2–5 but they pushed it out until the final game that decided if they were going to the 2025 NFL playoffs and be the AFC North North division champions.
+They lost that game in a heartbreaking loss of 24–26 against the Pittsburgh Steelers on January 4, 2026 and missing the 2025 NFL playoffs and ending their season with a record of 8–9.
+Two days later, on January 6, 2026, head coach John Harbaugh was fired after the season ended as he complied with a record of 180-113.